Estonian Apple Cake

 If our apples are local, let our inspiration be global.

-Pille wrote about her Canadian Apple Cake back in the early days of food blogging, many early food bloggers were instantly smitten and adopted apple cake.
+Pille wrote about her Canadian Apple Cake back in the early days of food blogging, many early food bloggers were instantly smitten and adopted her apple cake.

 Sure enough, it sold fast!